RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 For most user goals, the bot will need to collect some information from the user to fulfill their request.
-To do so, we define a `form <glossary>`_.
+To do so, we define a :ref:`form <glossary>`.
 You can change the name of the form to reflect your user goal.
-Add to or replace the "email" item in the list below to reflect the information the bot needs
+Add to or replace the ``email`` item in the list below to reflect the information the bot needs
 to collect for your user goal.
-Leave the "type" field the same for any items you add.
+Leave the ``type`` field the same for any items you add.

 .. code-editor::
     :language: yaml